 - The Passion Flower loves sunlight, so make sure to take it outdoors when the weather warms up.

-- Water this plant well during the growing season.
+- Water it well during the growing season.
 The soil shouldn’t dry out.
 However, during winter the Passiflora does not require as much water.
 Its soil should be rather dry between each watering.

 How To Overwinter Passion Flower Outside?